thedanilfezlol/linux-surface-alpine/README.md

 # linux-surface-alpine
-Alpine package for linux-surface kernel
+Alpine APKBUILD for linux-surface, stable Linux kernel with modifications for Microsoft Surface devices